-Machinery installations and machinery space equipment of ships of gross tonnage less than 500, unless otherwise indicated, as well as those of berth-connected ships shall comply with the requirements of Sections 1 to 4 and 9 of the present Part and Part IX "Machinery" in so much as applicable and sufficient.
+In this case, requirements of Sections 1 to 4 and 9 and recommendations of Appendix 1 of the machinery installations and machinery space equipment on ships of gross tonnage less than 500, as well as the requirements of Part IX "Machinery" may be applied in so much as applicable and sufficient.
+It also refers to berth-connected ships.